jamesafful/classroom-airdist/README.md

 # classroom-airdist

-Same project, with packaging configured for editable install on GitHub Codespaces.
+Same project, with packaging configured for install on GitHub Codespaces.

 ## Quickstart
 ```bash